danse/rotterdam/cyborg manifesto.md

 persisting over time, especially those typical units called radical, liberal, and socialist-feminism.
-Literally, all other feminisms are either incorporated or marginalized, usually by building an explicit ontology and epistemology.10 Taxonomies of feminism produce epistemologies to police deviation from official women\'s experience.
+Literally, all other feminisms are either incorporated or marginalized, usually by building an explicit ontology and epistemology.

+10

-And of course, \'women\'s culture\', like women of colour, is consciously created by
+Taxonomies of feminism produce epistemologies to police deviation from official women\'s experience.
+And of course, \'women\'s culture\', like women of colour, is consciously created by mechanisms inducing affinity.

-157

-mechanisms inducing affinity.
 The rituals of poetry, music, and certain forms of academic practice have been pre-eminent.
 The politics of race and culture in the US women\'s movements are intimately interwoven.
-The common achievement of King and Sandoval is learning how to craft a poetic/political unity without relying on a logic of appropriation, incorpora-tion, and taxonomic identification.
+The common achievement of King and Sandoval is learning how to craft a poetic/political unity without relying on a logic of appropriation, incorporation, and taxonomic identification.

-The theoretical and practical struggle against unity-through-domination or unity-through-incorporation ironically not only undermines the justifica-tions for patriarchy, colonialism, humanism, positivism, essentialism, scient-ism, and other unlamented -isms, but all claims for an organic or natural standpoint.
+The theoretical and practical struggle against unity-through-domination or unity-through-incorporation ironically not only undermines the justifications for patriarchy, colonialism, humanism, positivism, essentialism, scientism, and other unlamented -isms, but all claims for an organic or natural standpoint.
 I think that radical and socialist/Marxist-feminisms have also undermined their/our own epistemological strategies and that this is a crucially valuable step in imagining possible unities.
-It remains to be seen whether all
-\'epistemologies\' as Western political people have known them fail us in the task to build effective affinities.
+It remains to be seen whether all \'epistemologies\' as Western political people have known them fail us in the task to build effective affinities.